tderleth/1-logs-analysis/README.md

 After performing all previous steps you can interact with the analysis tool.
 You have the following options (first make sure that your pwd is `/vagrant`):

--   `python logs.py articles` - What are the most popular three articles of all time?
+-   `python logs.py articles` - What are the three most popular three articles of all time?
 -   `python logs.py authors` - Who are the most popular article authors of all time?
 -   `python logs.py errors` - On which days did more than 1% of requests lead to errors?
 -   `python logs.py all` - Dumps all statistics to all above listed methods